- John Appleby made bold predictions on HANA.

 To some readers, this article may appear harsh in its judgment of John Appleby.
-However, by the time we evaluated this article we have read probably 20 articles from John Appleby, and have noticed concerning patterns that are now very easy for us to pick up on.
-This is why we refer to previous articles from John Appleby where he used very similar or identical tricks.
+However, by the time we evaluated this article, we have read probably 20 articles from John Appleby.
+We have noticed concerning patterns that are now very easy for us to pick up on.
+This is why we refer to previous articles from John Appleby, where he used very similar or identical tricks.

 The Lenovo BW-EML Benchmark?

 “Yesterday, Lenovo released a new record for the SAP BW-EML Benchmark and I thought that some might be interested in the purpose, history and details behind the benchmark.

 The SAP HANA platform was designed to be a data platform on which to build the business applications of the future.
 One of the interesting impacts of this is that the benchmarks of the past (e.g. Sales/Distribution) were not the right metric by which to measure SAP HANA.

 As a result, in 2012, SAP went ahead and created a new benchmark, the BW Enhanced Mixed Workload, or BW-EML for short.